freelancerstudio/gamejs-lib/README.md

 **NOTE**: If you expect this library to run on an iOS 10 device, ensure that you are using [buffer@5.0.5](https://github.com/feross/buffer/pull/155) or greater.

 ## Examples
-The below examples are implemented as so you can inspect them and write your own code that is fulfilling your needs.
+The below examples are implemented so you can inspect them and write your own code that is fulfilling your needs.
 These methods should be easy to understand.
 Otherwise, pull requests are appreciated.

 - [Generate random address](https://github.com/gamecredits-project/gamejs-lib/blob/master/examples/index.js#L5)